apache/james-project/src/adr/0036-against-use-of-conditional-statements-in-guice-modules.md

  - ObjectStorage in itself could implement either Swift APIs or Amazon S3 APIs
  - We decided to keep supporting Cassandra for blob storing as an upgrade solution from Cassandra product to Distributed James for existing users.
+This option also makes sense for small data-sets (less than a TB) where storage cost are less of an issue and don't need to be taken into account when reasoning about performance.
  - Proposals such as [HybridBlobStore](0014-blobstore-storage-policies.md) and then [Cassandra BlobStore cache](0025-cassandra-blob-store-cache.md) proposed to leverage Cassandra as a performance (latency) enhancer for ObjectStorage technologies.

-Yet again it had been decided to use conditional statements in modules in order to lower the number of product.
+Yet again it had been decided to use conditional statements in modules in order to lower the number of products.

-However, [Cassandra BlobStore cache](0025-cassandra-blob-store-cache.md) requires expensive resource initialization requiring to perform upgrade procedure (usage of an additional cache keyspace) that represents a cost we don't want to pay if we don't rely on that cache.
+However, some components requires expensive resource initialization.
+These operations are performed via a separate module that needs to be installed based on the configuration.
+For instance [Cassandra BlobStore cache](0025-cassandra-blob-store-cache.md) requires usage of an additional cache keyspace that represents a cost and an inconvenience we don't want to pay if we don't rely on that cache.
 Not having the cache module thus enables quickly auditing that the caching cassandra session is not initialized.
-See
-[this comment](https://github.com/linagora/james-project/pull/3261#pullrequestreview-389804841) as well as [this comment](https://github.com/linagora/james-project/pull/3261#issuecomment-613911695).
+See [this comment](https://github.com/linagora/james-project/pull/3261#pullrequestreview-389804841) as well as [this comment](https://github.com/linagora/james-project/pull/3261#issuecomment-613911695).